 Freelancing is popular because there is low barrier to entry, thanks to freelancing sites like Upwork.
 You just get on there, apply for gigs, and hopefully you’ll be making money before you know it!

 Yes, it’s more complicated than that.
-(You can read more in my journal: https://julieewald.com/journal/, or get onto my email list to find out how to make go-anywhere freelance life work for you.)
+(You can read more in my journal: https://julieewald.com/journal/ to find out how to make go-anywhere freelance life work for you.)
 But freelancing is more accessible than ever.

 Additionally, there are a wide range of careers you can take on as a freelancer.
 These range from writing, editing, and translation to web design, development, and coding to virtual assistant work to remote customer service.
 Frankly, you can be a freelancer in just about anything today.